KTRosenberg/XR-MetaRoom/README.md

 ### XR-MetaRoom

-I was the main architect on this collaborative effort to prototype this WebXR engine for a multiuser VR course taught by my advisor ~2018 (and updated onward).
+I was the main architect on this collaborative effort to prototype a WebXR engine for a multiuser VR course taught by my advisor ~2018 (and updated onward).
 This was built due to my advisor's idea / need for a multi-user VR engine for the web.

 I touched almost every part of this code-base.